PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // - AI top-13% scores (now this is *grounded* -> hence legible for policymakers (competition with humans is more legible than benchmarks in general.
 Hence doing it this way is better for policymaker awareness)(more comprehensive than cybench?))

 Accurately assessing the offensive capabilities of AI systems remains a major challenge for policymakers and researchers.
-Relying solely on evaluations conducted by internal teams at frontier AI labs is insufficient.
+Relying solely on evaluations conducted by internal teams at frontier AI labs may be insufficient.
 To better understand the highly dynamic nature of AI capabilities, we need a more diverse and robust evaluation approach grounded in real-world, real-time testing.
 Toward this goal, we hosted a first-of-its-kind _AI vs. Humans _CTF competition #footnote[The only other similar competition we know of was held as part of DARPA’s AI Cyber Challenge (AIxCC), it had a different focus on advancing AI for cyber defense.
 See: https://aicyberchallenge.com], inviting AI developers to directly compete against each other and against human teams.
 We also analyzed AI performance in CyberApocalypse, a large CTF with thousands of participants.

 While our results are still preliminary, our initial experiments suggest that using CTF competitions to elicit offensive AI capabilities holds significant promise in several directions.

 Firstly, the crowdsourcing approach demonstrated potential for surfacing meaningful behaviors in AI systems in practical settings, exceeding our initial expectations of AI capabilities.
 In the _AI vs. Humans_ CTF competition, our top-performing AI team ranked in the top 13% of all participants, with several AI teams solving 19 out of 20 challenges — effectively saturating the task set.
-This outcome not only highlights current system capabilities but also demonstrates the value #todoap[what is this value?]of evaluating AI in direct competition with humans.
-However, further data and repeated trials are needed to fully assess its reliability and generalizability.
+By directly comparing with human performance we highlight current system capabilities in a way which is more tangible for policymakers and general public than reporting AI achieving a score on a cyber benchmark.
+However, further data and repeated trials are needed to fully assess its robustness and effectiveness of crowdsourcing elicitation.

 To further ground AI performance relative to human capabilities, we adopted the 50%-task-completion time horizon metric proposed by _METR_ (2025).
 We found that AI agents were able to solve cyber tasks requiring up to one hour of effort from a median human CTF participant.
 This measure, adapted here for evaluating offensive capabilities, provides a more interpretable and policy-relevant signal than aggregate benchmark scores.

 Moreover, we suggest that CTFs for AI elicitation is both cost-effective and practical, particularly for organizations operating with limited resources.
 We believe this mechanism can be easily replicated and scaled across future evaluations.

-Our findings suggest several ways in which crowdsourcing can offer practical value for different stakeholders:
+We suggest several ways in which crowdsourcing can offer practical value for different stakeholders:
 - *For cybersecurity professionals:* *DIMA TODO*

 - *For policy and R&D agencies*: CTFs already provide the infrastructure — what is missing is targeted support for AI-focused tracks.
 Modest funding for prizes and coordination could establish a sustainable evaluation ecosystem.
 Once popularized, these tracks may require little or no ongoing funding.

 - *For frontier AI labs*: Public evaluations offer a fast, low-cost way to uncover overlooked capabilities and validate internal assessments.
-Engaging in open competitions can improve safety decision-making by revealing how systems behave under diverse, adversarial conditions.

-- *For CTF Organizers*: Adding an AI track can increase visibility, attract high-caliber participants, and introduce new research and media interest.
+- *For CTF Organizers*: Adding an AI track can increase visibility, attract participants, and introduce new research and media interest.
 Our team has experience supporting these efforts and is available to assist with design and execution.

 As AI systems grow in complexity, evaluation must keep pace.
 Moreover, evaluation methods should be clear enough to guide policy, and flexible enough to reveal what today’s systems can actually do.
 This research is our initial contribution toward that goal.